 This pilot program is intended to support initial stages of new research projects, with a special emphasis on innovative, interdisciplinary, and collaborative projects that advance a research project to the point at which it can attract external funding and/or peer-reviewed publications.
 Ideal uses may be to test specimens already collected, build cross-disciplinary collaborative programs, develop enabling technologies, new diagnostic, therapeutic, or outcomes assessment approaches and/or devices; basic researcher/clinical researcher collaborations; and/or promotion of research in the community.

 The applicant must clearly demonstrate that the proposed pilot project represents a new research direction and requires CTSC Core Utilization funding under this program to successfully compete for extramural funds to support the project long term.

-Funds for the Core Utilization Grant are directly provided to Investigators by the CTSC partner institutions.
+Funds for CTSC Core Utilization awards are directly provided to Investigators by the CTSC partner institutions.

 - Funds can only be spent in an eligible Core facility.
-Budget requests for anything other than core use are not allowed and will be denied.
+Budget requests for anything other than Core services are not allowed and will be denied.